Fesch-star/worcs_test/README.md

 <!--  * Contact information for questions/comments                           -->
 <!--  * How people can offer to contribute to the project                    -->
 <!--  * A contributor code of conduct, https://www.contributor-covenant.org/ -->

+When using this code please add the following reference:
+Van Esch, F. A. W. J., Snellens, J.F.A. (forthcoming).
+How to ‘Measure’ Ideas.
+Introducing the Method of Cognitive Mapping to the Domain of Ideational Policy Studies.
+Journal of European Public Policy

+If you have any questions about this project, please reach out to Femke van Esch @ F.a.w.j.vanesch@uu.nl

 # Reproducibility